-Anyone who received a letter stating that their information was compromised as part of a data breach at American Medical Collection Agency (which does business as Retrieval Masters Creditors Bureau) or who was in collections with the agency within the past five years regarding a past-due bill from Quest Diagnostics or LabCorp.
+Anyone who received a letter from Quest Diagnostics, LabCorp, or one of the smaller labs in the list below stating that your information was compromised as part of a data breach at American Medical Collection Agency, which does business as Retrieval Masters Creditors Bureau.
 This alert is geared toward individuals who are interested in serving as a plaintiff in a class action on behalf of the millions of affected individuals.

 What’s Going On?